emilepharand/Babilonia/README.md

 ## Why Babilonia?
 We created Babilonia because we believe that acquiring vocabulary is the **single most important** aspect of learning languages.
 Without words, you can't express your thoughts, understand others, or even learn grammar.
-That being said, obviously, vocabulary is only **one part** of language learning, albeit a key one.
+That being said, vocabulary is only **one part** of language learning, albeit a key one.
 That's why Babilonia does not seek to be the be-all and end-all of language learning tools.
 Nothing is.
 Instead, it aims to be the **best tool** for learning vocabulary.

 ## How to use